Washington Electric Cooperative provides electric service to members in 41 Vermont towns.

 - Efficiency Vermont's Incentives and Specifications (PDF)

-- The Co-op proudly partners with Efficiency Vermont to help build homes that are designed to use less energy, help you save money on utility bills, and help protect the environment.
-To obtain more information about Efficiency Vermont’s Residential New Construction Program, go to Efficiency Vermont’s webpage.
+The Co-op proudly partners with Efficiency Vermont to help build homes that are designed to use less energy, help you save money on utility bills, and help protect the environment.
+For more information about Efficiency Vermont’s Residential New Construction Program, visit Efficiency Vermont’s webpage.

-The Cooperative strictly adheres to disconnection procedures set forth in Vermont Public Service Board regulations governing electric utilities.
+The Cooperative strictly adheres to disconnection procedures set forth in Vermont Public Utility Commission regulations governing electric utilities.
 There are basically four steps to the process.
 These steps apply only to those disconnections occurring from November 1 to March 31.
 From April 1 to October 31, only steps 1 and 2 apply.
 These steps are as follows:

 - WEC mails bills monthly.
 If the bill remains unpaid by the start of the next billing cycle, the customer carries a “balance forward” on that month’s bill.
 If several more days go by with no payment, a disconnect notice is sent warning of a possible disconnection and providing information about the customer’s rights under the law.
 The member is invited to contact the Cooperative to discuss payment arrangements that can take some of the pressure off, but still ensures that WEC will receive payment of the overdue amount within a reasonable amount of time.